PierreGode/Linux-Active-Directory-join-script/README.md

 run in terminal: sudo usermod -a -G sudo user

+<p>Encrypted Password?:</p>
+I have added the option for readfie and also a way to encrypt ADadmin password for those that don´t want to use one-time passwords. sudo sh ADconnection.sh -p will promt you for a password that will be encrypted. pubic key, privat.key and a encrypted.dat files will be generated. find a way to store a least your private key and only place them in Linux-Active-Directory-join-script folder during join.

 Note. make sure dns works so it can properly find ldap server If you are using multiple domain servers or have a backup domain server, see example below [sssd]